jpguitron/Oracle-MobilityOptimization/README.md

 # Oracle Mobility Optimizator

 ## About
-The goal of this program is to get an efficient route selection given information on the starting points, stopping points, and final destination point.
+The goal of this program is to get an efficient route selection given information on the starting points, stopping points, and final destination point of a city.
 The example in this code is set up in the city of Guadalajara, Jalisco, Mexico and uses Oracle's MDC as destination point.